vuicoin-project/vuicash-bitcore/doc/build-windows.md

     cd depends
     build-windows.sh x64

-Qtum is built at location x86_64-w64-mingw32/bin
+VuiCash is built at location x86_64-w64-mingw32/bin

 ## Building for 32-bit Windows

     cd depends
     build-windows.sh

-Qtum is built at location i686-w64-mingw32/bin
+VuiCash is built at location i686-w64-mingw32/bin
 ## Depends system

 For further documentation on the depends system see [README.md](../depends/README.md) in the depends directory.